GilangPermana1/gilangpermana1/README.md

 Hi, **I’m Gilang Permana**, a full stack developer who’s passionate about frontend development and also experienced in the backend.
-I love creating clean, functional, and user-friendly web experiences, while ensuring everything behind the scenes runs smoothly.
+I love creating clean, functional, and user friendly web experiences, while ensuring everything behind the scenes runs smoothly.
 Simplicity, usability, and a touch of aesthetic design are the core of my work every detail should have a purpose and visual harmony.

 ```js
 const gilang = {